slakbal/citrix/readme.md

 ## Config

 Before you can use the Citrix service provider you have configure it.
 You can create access your API keys here: [CITRIX Developer portal](https://developer.citrixonline.com/user/me/apps).
-Note that you need to have an active or trail account for the API to function properly.
+Note that you need to have an active or trial account for the API to function properly.
 Just dev credentials alone will not work.

 The provider currently uses Direct authentication.
 A Oauth2 authentication will be added later also.